snacktavish/OpenTree_SSB2020/TreeComparison.md

 **Q)** What studies support this inference?

 One of the genera got renamed!
 Why?
 Look in the synthetic tree, to assess what is happened.

 **Q)**  Which genus?

 **Q)**  What phylogenetically supported three-taxon relationship breaks up this genus?

 **Q)**  Is there conflict between the phylogenetic studies that traverse this part of the tree?

 ## Choose your own adventure!
-Try one of the ideas below.
+If there is time, try one of the ideas below.

 ### Get a synthetic tree
 Make a list of taxa you are interested in and save it in a text file.